Adrisyaone/Undernutritiona-and-anemia/README.md

 ## Citation

-> Adhikari, B. et al (2025). *Assessing Undernutrition and Anemia Among Children and Women in Nepal Using DHS 2022 Data*.
-University of Memphis.
+> Adhikari, B. et al (2025). *Determinants of Co-existence of Undernutrition and Anemia among Children aged 6-59 Months in Nepal: Evidence from the 2022 Nepal Demographic and Health Survey*.

 ------------------------------------------------------------------------